dquadros/RPTerm/README.md

 Hardware configuration is at the hwconfig.h file.
 The hardware directory has details for a few boards.

+## Status LED

+Microcontroller projects must have a blinking LED, right?

+The (optional) status LED blinks to indicate that the firmware is executing.
+It will blink more rapidly while receiving data.

 ## What's done and what's missing

 This is (and will be for a long time) a work in progress.

-The basics are in place: vga, serial and keyboard support (no special keys yet).
+The basics are in place: vga, serial and keyboard support.
 Basic terminal emulation is working.
-I'm still revising/rewriting it.
+I'm still revising/rewriting it and it need a lot of testing.

 Scrolling the screen is done by brute force.
 Having a table with line address will speed it up, but requires changing assembly code in pico_vga (and hopping I will not mess up the timing).

 No configuration yet.
 The plan is to access a configuration (and status) screen with some special key.
 Still have to figure out where to store it: flash, external eeprom or SD card (this would also allow to save and send files, but will need a lot of work).